 The Port reports a separate section for deferred inflows of resources and for deferred outflows of resources.
 Deferred outflows of resources consist of deferred outflow of resources related to pensions.
-Deferred inflows of resources related to pensions.
+Deferred inflows of resources consist of deferred inflows of resources related to pensions.